kanishk-jain-01/kanishk-jain-01/README.md

 ## AI Engineer | GauntletAI Cohort 2

 Welcome to my Github Portfolio.
-Below are some of the projects I have worked on and proud to share.
+Below are some of the projects I have spearheaded and am proud to share.

 ### Genius Reads: A Better Way to Read Technical Material